vkavith/PerScholas_Capstone_Library_Frontend/README.md

    + Delete Book
       + Delete a BookName from the Library Catalog
    + Issue Book
       + Issue Book to a User, display error message if the same book issued again.
-Book stock decreased to 1 after issue
+Book stock decreased by 1 after issue
    + Return Book
-      + Return Book to the Library Catalog from the User, Book stock increased to 1 after return
+      + Return Book to the Library Catalog from the User, Book stock increased by 1 after return
    + Collection
       + Display entire books from the Library Catalog.
-User has the option to search for 1 book
+User has the option to search for 1 book at a time

 ## Do you have a third party API?
   + Google Books API was used to get the Book Images URL, also to refresh the Book Images URL from Google Books API in the code.